gravitonian/docusaurus-site/docs/using-share/getting-started/personalize/setting-up-dashboard.md

 sidebar_label: Setting up your dashboard
 ---

-You can customize your dashboard so that you only see the information that you're interested in.
+You can CUSTOMIZE your dashboard so that you only see the information that you're interested in.

 **To customize your dashboard appearance and content**: